×

 Offering condolences

 Offering condolences can be nerve-wracking for some, as many people worry that they won’t say the ‘right thing’, but it is a compassionate way to show support.
-You might choose to keep your words sincere yet not long-winded, using phrases such as “My deepest condolences” or “You are in my thoughts.”
-It’s essential to avoid making negative or rude comments, or treating the person’s death lightly in any way.
+If speaking in person, simple and heartfelt phrases are more than enough.
+Examples include:

 Post-funeral support